enricmartos/beer-catalog-api/README.md

 ```
 $ docker-compose up
 ```
-The previous command allows to have Spring Boot and MySQL containers up and running.
+The previous command starts both Spring Boot and MySQL containers.

 ### With Maven